CrowdStrike/aws-verified-access/README.md

 ### Integration overview

 AWS Verified Access provides secure access to private applications (non-internet routable) hosted in an Amazon Virtual Private Cloud (Amazon VPC) by acting as a reverse proxy.
-It does this by providing idendity and device posture checks before routing the traffic to the application.
+It does this by providing identity and device posture checks before routing the traffic to the application.
 Using CrowdStrike Zero Trust Assessment (CrowdStrike ZTA), we provide customers the ability to assess their endpoint security posture, allowing AWS Verified Access to provide conditional access to resources that comply to your organization's device posture policies.

 AWS Verified Access relies on these primary components for it to work properly: